knmcguire/px4_sim_research_report/docs/survey_content_v4.md

 - Other: ___________

 **15. What operating system version are you using for the above selection?**

 ___________

 **16. Do you run simulations locally or remotely**

 - Locally on my machine
 - On remote machines
 - In the cloud
 - other

-**17. Is your machine on which you run your simulation on, GPU-enabled?**
+**17. Is your machine on which you run your simulation on GPU-enabled?**

 - Yes
 - No
 - Other: ___________

 **18. What's your biggest hardware limitation?**

 - CPU performance
 - GPU/graphics performance
 - RAM capacity